Taofeeqib/taofeeqib.github.io/README.md

 Each tool scanned the same repository and commit within a 48-hour window.
 To measure them on equal footing, a **62-item ground-truth corpus** was constructed by taking the union of all four reports, verifying every candidate against the source code, and cross-checking against the In-House Agent's runtime-validated findings (see [§4](#4-ground-truth-construction) and [Appendix A](#appendix-a--62-item-ground-truth-corpus)).
 Detection rate (recall), false-positive rate, precision, and evidence quality are then computed against that corpus.

-The goal is not to declare a single winner but to characterise what each tool does well, where each one blind-spots, and which combinations produce the best coverage-per-euro for a training-platform-scale application.
+The goal is not to declare a single winner but to characterise what each tool does well, where each one blind-spots, and which combinations produce the best coverage-per-euro for applications.

 ---